Irish Sea Border checks continue despite Poots directions to officials

 The sitting Attorney General Brenda King previously advised that it would not be lawful for Mr Poots to order his staff to stop the checks.
 But following the related legal cases and legal involvement by loyalist activist Jamie Bryson, the DUP have pushed ahead with attempting to close down the checks.

-Mr Bryson noted that Ms King previously advised it would not be lawful to stop the checks, but claims that John Larkin advised Mr Poots that the checks were never lawful in the first place - in the absence of executive approval.
+Mr Bryson noted that Ms King previously advised it would not be lawful to stop the checks, but claims that John Larkin now advises Mr Poots that the checks were never lawful in the first place - in the absence of executive approval.

 Former head of the civil service David Sterling said yesterday that the DAERA permanent secretary has now been put in a very difficult position and would likely be seeking legal advice to find out if he was permitted to follow Mr Poot’s instructions.
 Mr Sterling said he had never seen such a situation before.